kappactf/kappactf.github.io/_posts/2019-04-01-volgactf-gallery-en.markdown

 Application is written on [Express](https://expressjs.com/) framework and served on port 4000.
 There is nginx on port 80, which forwards requests to Express.
 Application has only three methods: `/api/login` and `/api/logout` are not implemented.
 They return redirects to `/login`.
 Last endpoint checks your session and shows flag only if your name is `admin`.

 It turns out that all unknown requests are forwarded to port 5000 from `config.js` file.
 But this port isn't available from outside.
 Also we found secret key which is used in session signing.
-It seemed that task will be easy, but sessions are stored not in cookies but in files.
+It seemed that task will be easy, but sessions are stored in files, not in cookies.
 We can't create new session, and there is no sessions in the respective directory.
 So we'll just remember it, right?

 ![index: sessions](/assets/img/2019/04/volgactf-gallery/sessions.png){:class="preview-wide"}